yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

 ![](hm05_Luo_Yanchao_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-37-1.png)

-Removing the `other`, which is `artist` hotness not in the top three.
-From the graph above, it can easy found that "Alicia Keys" has the highest artist hotness, and she also has higher familiarity and happen after 2007.
-However, "Joe Satriani" hotness ranks three but has the lower familiarity and happen in 2000.
+Removing the `other`, which `artist` hotness are not in the top three.
+From the graph above, we can easily find that "Alicia Keys" has the highest artist hotness, and she also has higher familiarity happened after 2007.
+And "Joe Satriani" hotness ranks three and he has the lower familiarity happened in 2000.

 Writing figures to file
 -----------------------